Aphelion-13/Aphelion-13/README.md

-- 👋 Hi, I’m @Aphelion-13
+- 👋 Hi, I’m Soumen
-- 👀 I’m interested to contribute as a frontend developer.
+- 👀 My interest includes in Algorithm, Competitive Programming, Database Management and Software Development.
-- 🌱 I’m currently pursuing Btech ...
+      Also interested to contribute as a Frontend Developer.
-- Also interested in Competitive programming.
+- 🌱 I’m currently pursuing Btech in Computer Science and Engineering...
 - 📫 How to reach me soumen5937@gmail.com

 <!---